webalorn/md2book/readme.md

 `-o [OUTPUT]`, `--output [OUTPUT]` : Change the output directory of md2book, and create the files in this directory.

 `--open` : Automaticly open the document created by md2book with the default software of your system.
 Usefull to have a quick preview of the documents or of the changes.

+### Compiling directly a markdown file

+If the path given to the command is a markdown file, a simple configuration file with the same name, ending in ".book.yml" will be created and used the first time.
+You can simply change the settings in this file and add new settings.

 ## Configuration reference